Pulsejet: Argus As 109-014

+Wave

+In 2024 University of Maryland spinoff Wave Engine Corporation delivered four of its J-1 engines to a customer.
+J-1 is a digitally controlled pulsejet engine for use in unmanned aerial vehicles (UAVs).

 Design

 Pulsejet engines are characterized by simplicity, low cost of construction, and high noise levels.
 While the thrust-to-weight ratio is excellent, thrust specific fuel consumption is very poor.
 The pulsejet uses the Lenoir cycle, which, lacking an external compressive driver such as the Otto cycle's piston, or the Brayton cycle's compression turbine, drives compression with acoustic resonance in a tube.
 This limits the maximum pre-combustion pressure ratio, to around 1.2 to 1.

 The high noise levels usually make them impractical for other than military and other similarly restricted applications.
 However, pulsejets are used on a large scale as industrial drying systems, and there has been a resurgence in studying these engines for applications such as high-output heating, biomass conversion, and alternative energy systems, as pulsejets can run on almost anything that burns, including particulate fuels such as sawdust or coal powder.

 Pulsejets have been used to power experimental helicopters, the engines being attached to the ends of the rotor blades.
 In providing power to helicopter rotors, pulsejets have the advantage over turbine or piston engines of not producing torque upon the fuselage since they don't apply force to the shaft, but push the tips.
 A helicopter may then be built without a tail rotor and its associated transmission and drive shaft, simplifying the aircraft (cyclic and collective control of the main rotor is still necessary).
 This concept was being considered as early as 1947 when the American Helicopter Company started work on its XA-5 Top Sergeant helicopter prototype powered by pulsejet engines at the rotor tips.
 The XA-5 first flew in January 1949 and was followed by the XA-6 Buck Private with the same pulsejet design.
 Also in 1949 Hiller Helicopters built and tested the Hiller Powerblade, the world's first hot-cycle pressure-jet rotor.
 Hiller switched to tip mounted ramjets but American Helicopter went on to develop the XA-8 under a U.S. Army contract.
 It first flew in 1952 and was known as the XH-26 Jet Jeep.
 It used XPJ49 pulsejets mounted at the rotor tips.
 The XH-26 met all its main design objectives but the Army cancelled the project because of the unacceptable level of noise of the pulsejets and the fact that the drag of the pulsejets at the rotor tips made autorotation landings very problematic.
 Rotor-tip propulsion has been claimed to reduce the cost of production of rotary-wing craft to 1/10 of that for conventional powered rotary-wing aircraft.